Hitachi/ImmutableStorage/README.md

       value: example.com
 ```

-Immutable Storage service needs a containerd socket in order to pull docker images.
-You need to set this socket path in the imms-example.yaml file.
-On microk8s, containerd socket path is /var/snap/microk8s/common/run/containerd.sock:
+Immutable Storage service pulls docker images using the containerd socket.
+The service uses a configuration file imms-example.yaml for specifying the path to this socket.
+On microk8s, for example, containerd socket path is /var/snap/microk8s/common/run/containerd.sock and imms-example.yaml looks like this:
 ```yaml
  - name: containerd-sock
     hostPath: